RsyncProject/rsync/rsync.1.md

 0.  `--mkpath`

-    Create a missing path component of the destination path.
-By default, rsync allows only the final element of the destination path to not exist, which is an attempt to help you to validate your destination path.
-With this option, rsync creates all the missing destination-path components just as if `mkdir -p $DEST_PATH` had been run.
+    Create all missing path components of the destination path.

+    By default, rsync allows only the final component of the destination path to not exist, which is an attempt to help you to validate your destination path.
+With this option, rsync creates all the missing destination-path components, just as if `mkdir -p $DEST_PATH` had been run on the receiving side.

-    When specifying a destination path, including a trailing slash ensures that rsync always treats the whole path as the directory name to be created, even if the source arg is a single filename.
-See the [COPYING TO A DIFFERENT NAME](#) section for full details on how rsync decides if a final destination path element is a directory element or not.
+    When specifying a destination path, including a trailing slash ensures that the whole path is treated as directory names to be created, even when the file list has a single item.
+See the [COPYING TO A DIFFERENT NAME](#) section for full details on how rsync decides if a final destination-path component should be created as a directory or not.

     If you would like the newly-created destination dirs to match the dirs on the sending side, you should be using [`--relative`](#opt) (`-R`) instead of `--mkpath`.
-For instance, the following two commands result in the same destination tree, but it is only the second command that ensures that the "some/extra/path" elements match the dirs on the sending side:
+For instance, the following two commands result in the same destination tree, but only the second command ensures that the "some/extra/path" components match the dirs on the sending side:

     >     rsync -ai --mkpath host:some/extra/path/*.c some/extra/path/
     >     rsync -aiR host:some/extra/path/*.c ./